 For the next twenty years, the building was used as studio, performance, and exhibition spaces, in support of artists from around the world.
 After a building-wide renovation, P.S.1 Contemporary Art Center (now MoMA PS1) reopened in 1997, confirming its position as the leading contemporary art center in New York.
 True to the building's history and form, the renovation preserved much of the original architecture as well as most of its unique classroom-sized galleries.

 In 2000, P.S.1 Contemporary Art Center became an affiliate of The Museum of Modern Art to extend the reach of both institutions, and combine MoMA PS1's contemporary mission with MoMA's strength as one of the greatest collecting museums of modern art.
-2010 marks the completed merger of the two institutions and celebrates P.S.1's new and exciting chapter as MoMA PS1.

 A true artistic laboratory, MoMA PS1 aspires to maintain its diverse and innovative activities to continue to bring contemporary art to international audiences.